mycaule/reading-resources/README.md

 [back to TOC](#table-of-contents)

 - Two articles on the difficulty on being a software engineer, at that time I didn't really want to choose a software career path.
 [Patrick McKenzie - Don't Call Yourself A Programmer](http://www.kalzumeus.com/2011/10/28/dont-call-yourself-a-programmer/), [Jeff Atwood - So You Don't Want to be a Programmer After All](http://www.codinghorror.com/blog/2013/04/so-you-dont-want-to-be-a-programmer-after-all.html).
-- Some Delphi links for the musuem, [Delphi basics](http://www.delphibasics.co.uk/) was the best online resource to find help for Delphi, [using C++ objects in Delphi](http://rvelthuis.de/articles/articles-cppobjs.html), yes I had to use this dinosaur!
+- Some Delphi links for the museum, [Delphi basics](http://www.delphibasics.co.uk/) was the best online resource to find help for Delphi, [using C++ objects in Delphi](http://rvelthuis.de/articles/articles-cppobjs.html), yes I had to use this dinosaur!
 - [Armando Fox, David Patterson - Agile Development Using Ruby on Rails](https://www.edx.org/course/agile-development-using-ruby-on-rails-the-basics) where I learned that software wasn't only about Delphi and C++

 #### 2012